shingaridavesh/memoryandarchitecture/docs/DDR5.md

 | Bank Address | BA0-BA1 |     Not Present | Bank Address |
 | CAI | Not Present |     Present | Command Address Mirroring |
 | ODT | Present |     Not Present | On-Die Termination Pin |

+####CK_t,CK_c (or CK,CK#) - Differential Clocks
+1. On DDR1, DDR2, DDR3 they use CK,CK# but DDR4, DDR5 uses CK_t,CK_c (True and Complement).
+2. They are differential clock inputs and all address and control signals are sampled on crossing of the positive edge of CK_t(CK) and negative edge of CK_c(CK#).
+3. On DDR1, DDR2 - output data (DQ and DQS) is referenced to crossing of CK & CK#.
+On DDR3 - output data strobe (DQS) is referebced to crossing of CK & CK#.
+4. Data is not referenced to clocks but is referenced to the Data Strobe (DQS_t,DQS_c)

+####CKE - Clock Enable
+1. CKE is not present on DDR5 but is presnet on all previous generations of DDRs.
+2. CKE HIGH activates and CKE LOW deactivates the internal clock, input buffers and output drivers.
+So you can understand that on DDRs where CKE is used, it should remain high throughout the Read, Write operations.
+3. CKE is also used for Power Down and Self Refresh operations.
+Taking CKE LOW provides Precharge PD, Active PD, Self Refresh operations.
+4. CKE is synchrnous for PDE and PDX and SRE.
+CKE is asynchronous for SRX.

 ####Data, Data Strobes, Data Mask
 |  Pins  |      DDR4      |   DDR5    |   Comments    |